Sonia-Abbasnia/linux-kernel-and-shell-scripting/README.md

 # Linux Kernel Compilation & Shell Scripting

-A small portfolio of hands-on Linux work: building a custom kernel from source on Ubuntu Server, and a set of Bash scripting exercises from a systems course.
+A small portfolio of hands-on Linux work: building a custom kernel from source on Ubuntu Server, and a set of Bash scripting exercises.

 ## Contents